Monday, June 3, 2019

 SOURCES

 I've cited books in the text as I wanted to share page numbers and this was info added later.
 I am sorry I didn't directly cite the online sources in the text above.
 I can't remember now which info came from which source below, unfortunately.
+In addition to this list there are some other sources linked directly in the text above.

 Food In Ancient Greece